saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 In most circumstances, a function that has paths branching to multiple possible return types is a very bad idea.
 Imagine that you need to call a function like this; parsing the return value will be very difficult and prone to error.

-With the freedom that python permits, it is a remarkably easier to return *multiple values* from a function than in a language like C++.
-There are several to do this using **lists**, **dicts** or even user defined types, but the simplest is to return a **tuple** holding the return values.
+With the freedom that python permits, it is remarkably easier to return *multiple values* from a function than in a language like C++.
+There are several to do this using **lists**, **dicts** or even user-defined types, but the simplest is to return a **tuple** holding the return values.
 Below is an implementation of that idea, for a function calculating the number of days, hours, and minutes in a given number of seconds.

 ```python
 def get_time_period(seconds):